Cabin Fever (2002 film): Critical response

-Future
+Franchise

+Sequel

 Roth revealed in a 2010 interview that he had written a treatment for the sequel to Cabin Fever as part of Lionsgate's distribution deal, pitching it as "a Song of the South horror movie filled with corpses and sex."
 Since Lionsgate was unwilling to produce his idea, Roth entrusted Ti West to direct the sequel entirely from West's own version.
 Cabin Fever 2: Spring Fever was released in 2009.

+Prequel

 A prequel to the two previous films, Cabin Fever: Patient Zero, was directed by Kaare Andrews in 2014.

+Remake

 A remake of the original, also titled Cabin Fever, was subsequently announced that same year, with Roth staying on as executive producer.
 Travis Zariwny directed the film using Cabin Fevers original screenplay co-written by Roth.
 Despite being panned by critics upon its 2016 release, with critics calling it "pointless" and derivative, Roth said he was genuinely happy with the remake.